Effects

 I once met someone who had skin bleaching on his brow (ethnicity Chinese, so that area tends to be oily).
 I asked him if he took multivitamins which contain Vitamin A, and he confirmed that he had for a long time.
 Retinoids are known to bleach skin, supporting this theory.

 Eczema has been cured using a low Vitamin A diet.
 I personally had a few bouts eczema when autoimmune/SIBO symptoms were likely causing displacement of retinoids from my liver.
-This girl (she got totally destroyed by isotretinoin. it’s so sad… 😞😞😞😞 … especially the part where people don’t admit reality and still clinging onto false hopes like in cancer remission blogs) states that she took isotretinoin and had eczema on her hands.
+This girl on YouTube got totally destroyed by isotretinoin but doesn’t seem to admit reality.
+It’s sad, like clinging onto false hopes like in cancer remission blogs.
 I get itching on my skin whenever I eat any foods with Vitamin A in it—which in the USA is almost everything.
+She also got eczema on her hands during isotretinoin.

 I don’t have cohesive scientific proof yet, so apologies if you are a scientist and reading these statements I am making as definitive.
 If you’d like to support research in this work or know someone who can, please contact me.
 I applied for a few fellowships but there were no takers.